average-kirigiri-enjoyer/challenge-12-employee-tracker/README.md

 ## Usage

-Navigate to the repository a git bash shell (or equivalent), and type "node server.js".
+Navigate to the repository a git bash shell (or equivalent), and type "npm install" to install the application's dependencies, then type "node server.js".

 ***[USAGE GUIDE]***